Interested in creating your own employee advocacy program but not sure where to start?

 At the tech giant IBM, just 40% of projects meet the company’s three key goals (schedule, budget, and quality).
 That’s a company that takes project planning and design seriously!
 There’s good reason for that too, as failed projects can be costly and close the door on incentives being explore in the future.

-Just like any other project, creating your own advocacy programme requires planning.
-It all starts with figuring what you want your aims are.
+Just like any other project, creating your own advocacy program requires planning.
+It all starts with figuring what your goals are.

 The Company: “We want to amplify the value of our content across multiple regions across the globe.
 The directive from our main driver, the Marketing Director, is to engage employees in these regions to share specifically approved content.
 This will hopefully create a stronger brand presence online and therefore support an increase in sales.”

-- How many regions would be included in your programme?
+- How many regions would be included in your program?